 Our industry is characterized by the existence of a large number of patents and frequent claims and related litigation regarding patent and other intellectual property rights.
 We are actively involved in disputes and licensing discussions with others regarding their claimed proprietary rights and cannot assure you that we will always successfully defend ourselves against such claims.
 If we are found to infringe the proprietary rights of others, or if we otherwise settle such claims, we could be compelled to pay damages or royalties and either obtain a license to those intellectual property rights or alter our products so that they no longer infringe upon such proprietary rights.
 Any license could be very expensive to obtain or may not be available at all.
 Similarly, changing our products or processes to avoid infringing the rights of others may be costly or impractical.
-Litigation resulting from claims that we are infringing the proprietary rights of others could result in substantial costs and a diversion of resources, and could have a material adverse effect on our business, financial condition and results of operations.
+Litigation resulting from claims that we are infringing the proprietary rights of others and could have a material adverse effect on our business, financial condition and results of operations.